 When there are schedule changes or other announcements, the instructor will e-mail you using your KSU e-mail address.
 Check this frequently.
 If you commonly use another address, forward your Kent e-mail to that address.
-You can do this easily on the Kent Help Desk site at: http://helpdesk.kent.edu/fag/Email/fmail/
+In your Google e-mail, go to Settings and then Forwarding and POP/IMAP.